g1879/DrissionPage/README.md

 - index - The serial number of the reserved tab, start from 0

+### to_tab

+​	to_tab(index: int = 0) -> None

+​	Jump to a tab page with a serial number.

+Parameter Description:

+- index - The serial number of the target tab, start from 0

 ### to_iframe

 ​	to_iframe(self, loc_or_ele: Union[int, str, tuple, WebElement, DriverElement] = 'main') -> None